Memory Commands

 Protected Insight

-kernle -a claire note "API rate limit is 1000 req/min"
+kernle -s my-project note "API rate limit is 1000 req/min"

 --type decision \